imbaky/Asl-to-Speech/README.md

 * Change the **Save as type** "Text Document(\*.txt)" to **All Files**

-* You can now test the speech module
+* You can now test the speech module (Make sure your speaker is turned on)

   ```
     py -3 tts.py creds.json "Hello, how are you?" output.pcm
   ```

+If you hear "Hello, how are you?" then it is working

 At this point, all the set ups should work and you can start to code.